Skip to main content

 FAQ

-How Does Mascot Bot Work with OpenAI Agents Realtime SDK?
+How Does Mascot Bot Work with the OpenAI Agents Realtime SDK?

 What OpenAI Models Support the Realtime API?